Sunday, October 31, 2010

 Discounting their work with Tony Sheridan in Germany, the Beatles' first commercial release was the Parlophone 45 "Love Me Do" b/w "P.S.
 I Love You."
 Both songs are included here, "Love Me Do" in a brighter alternate take with Andy White on drums (Ringo on tambourine).
 As infectious and funky as even this origin is, their second single "Please Please Me" is the one that sold the UK public on the Liverpudlians.
 The improvement is startling; it's largely sheer force, but also composition.
 Copping a lively "Cathy's Clown"-like arrangement but without the desperation, the song has size and swagger, and John Lennon's first released lead vocal already feels wonderfully lost in a moment.
-Even the clever, eloquently developed lyric is a vast improvement.
+Even the clever, eloquently developed lyric is a vast leap forward.
 And the hooks are immersive -- who can deny the almost big band-like guitar lick after each line of the verse?
 "Last night I said these words to my girl..." badum badum badadadada.
 It's the first taste of Beatles magic.

 Yet, that was the sound of the band putting on their best face for a new audience.
 The real identity of the group lies in the raw crunch and grind of "I Saw Her Standing There" and that direct-from-Hamburg drumfill and glide into the first chorus.
 That is undoctored, un-gentle rock & roll, the noise and product of working musicians, for whom this was actual l-i-f-e.
 From that second, the most intense, exciting debut album ever made refuses to let up.
 The band that cut its teeth on impossibly fierce audiences in Germany rips through fourteen songs -- a mixture of their originals and a delightful set of favorites -- as if they will never even wake up the next day to see what the future will bring.
 The future is just irrelevant here, and even forty years later, all you know with Please Please Me on the speakers is that it's not happening in 1963, it's happening now.